I read something today that really caught my attention. It said, “When your heart is hungry, it will eat just about anything.”

 I’ve been mulling these scriptures over in my mind.
 The first one tells us to guard our own hearts.
 But the second one says that the peace of God will guard it for us.

 But what about Jeremiah 17:9 that says, “The heart is deceitful above all things…” If our heart lies to us, why should we bother to guard it at all?
-Why does it deserve our attention?
+Why does it deserve such attention?

 But if we actively seek His guidance in relationships and situations, ask Him for wisdom along the way, and be willing to LISTEN to His urging, His Word says the Spirit will keep us in peace and emotionally safe.
 (Isaiah 26:3)

-And the reason why we should even bother to guard our deceitful hearts is because of this – If we don’t guard it properly, our heart will not only lie to us and lead us into bad situations, but then it condemns us after we fail!
+And the reason why we should even bother to guard our deceitful hearts is this – If we don’t guard it properly, our heart will not only lie to us and lead us into bad situations, but then it condemns us after we fail!
 The guilt and condemnation can be enough to destroy an already vulnerable person.

 But I’m so thankful I can read I John 3:20 and know, “If our hearts condemn us, we KNOW that God is greater than our heart, and He knows ALL THINGS.”